cwcyau/foai-cdt/group-projects/group-projects.md

 | Summer | - | Project Work | 0.5-1 day a week spent on group projects alongside individual rotations. |
 | September | - | Milestone 4 Review | Final team presentations. |

+## Legacy

+We hope that these group projects will be continued by future cohorts so they will learn from materials created by previous students.